 - Misfires and engine coughs

 These symptoms are also common to a variety of other engine issues.
-This makes it very difficult to diagnose a lean air to fuel ratio without use of a diagnostic scanner.
+Therefore, it is challenging to diagnose a lean air to fuel ratio without using a diagnostic scanner.

 Symptoms of P0174 Code